IBM/CodeEngine/thumbnail/README.md

 Batch jobs are slightly different from applications in that they do not typically respond to incoming messages.
 Often referred to as "run to completion" tasks, batch jobs are meant to be created, then they execute a particular operation, and then when done they exit.
+Unlike applications, batch jobs will not automatically scale.
+Rather, the number of instances are specified when the job is executed.
+So, aside from not receiving inbound traffic, and the mechanism by which they scale, batch jobs are similar to applications in all other aspects.

 With that, let's now return to deploying our application.